kennersoft/kennercore/docs/en/administration/module-manager.md

 For a start, visit our store for details: [English version](https://treopim.com/store), [German version](https://treopim.com/de/shop).

-In TreoCore the following status options are available for each module:
+In KennerCore the following status options are available for each module:

 * **available** – available for installation;
 * **buyable** – there is no access to module.